ayushd701/Todo/README.md

 - Open the app to start managing your tasks.
 - Use the intuitive UI to add, edit, delete, and complete your todos.

-## Deployment

-The app is deployed on Vercel.
-[Open the app](https://todo-app-snowy-seven.vercel.app/) to start using it.

 ## Contributing

 Feel free to fork this repository and contribute by submitting pull requests.